Mally-Adolph/my-first-repo/README.md

 # my-first-repo
-This is the first repository ive saved in github
+This is the first repository I have ever created in github
-I've also staged changes to my code and commit the changes with git exciting times.